 Signs its time to get help

-There are many signs that can show it is time to get help for yourself or a loved one.
-Though some signs may vary from person to person, they are all pretty similar for most people.
-There are some physical signs to look out for as well as behavior by yourself or a loved one.
-Some of the physical signs are constricted pupils, runny nose, always sleeping. etc. A few behaviors to look out for are driving under the influence, always in needs of money, and frequent unemployment.
+Many signs show it is time to get help for yourself or a loved one.
+Though some symptoms may vary from person to person, they are similar for most people.
+There are some physical signs to look out for, as well as behavioral ones – by yourself or a loved one.
+Some physical symptoms are constricted pupils, runny nose, and always sleeping. etc. A few behaviors to look out for are driving under the influence, always needing money, and frequent unemployment.

 Stages of addiction treatment